operatorai/modelstore/README.md

 ## Features

 No tracking server required
-* Pip install and go
+* Pip install and get going!
 * Support for multiple clouds (AWS, GCP, Azure)

 Upload: version all your models